eth-cscs/firecrestspawner/docs/source/authentication.rst

 -----------------------

 For CSCS's requirements, the most suitable authentication method is the Authorization Code Flow, where users log into JupyterHub and receive an access token and a refresh token from Keycloak.
-The access tokens is then given to the spawner to be used for authentication with FirecREST.
+The access token is then given to the spawner to be used for authentication with FirecREST.
 Since access tokens expire after a few minutes, they must be refreshed before performing any spawner operations.
 New access tokens are requested by providing a refresh token, which has a longer lifespan.
 During the time of validity of a refresh token, also known as single sign-on (SSO) session, the process of requesting new access tokens can be managed either by JupyterHub or by the spawner itself.